Skechers U.S.A. (NYSE:SKX) Releases Q3 2021 Earnings Guidance

-In other news, Director Jeffrey Greenberg sold 4,344 shares of the business’s stock in a transaction dated Thursday, May 6th.
+In other news, Director Jeffrey Greenberg sold 4,344 shares of the business’s stock in a transaction on Thursday, May 6th.
 The shares were sold at an average price of $49.04, for a total transaction of $213,029.76.
-Following the transaction, the director now owns 630 shares in the company, valued at approximately $30,895.20.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, Director Richard Siskind sold 10,000 shares of the business’s stock in a transaction dated Thursday, April 29th.
-The stock was sold at an average price of $49.13, for a total transaction of $491,300.00.
-Following the transaction, the director now owns 165,999 shares in the company, valued at approximately $8,155,530.87.
+Following the completion of the transaction, the director now owns 630 shares of the company’s stock, valued at $30,895.20.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, President Michael Greenberg sold 2,064 shares of the company’s stock in a transaction dated Tuesday, May 4th.
+The stock was sold at an average price of $48.65, for a total transaction of $100,413.60.
+Following the completion of the sale, the president now directly owns 282,413 shares of the company’s stock, valued at approximately $13,739,392.45.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 37,408 shares of company stock valued at $1,820,813.
-25.92% of the stock is owned by company insiders.
+In the last three months, insiders have sold 27,408 shares of company stock valued at $1,329,513.
+Corporate insiders own 25.92% of the company’s stock.

 Skechers U.SA, Inc designs, develops, markets, and distributes footwear for men, women, and children; and performance footwear for men and women under the Skechers brand worldwide.
 It operates through three segments: Domestic Wholesale, International Wholesale, and Direct-to-Consumer.
 The company offers casual, casual athletic, sport athletic, trail, sandals, boots, and retro fashion footwear for men and women under the Skechers USA, Skechers Sport, Skechers Active, Modern Comfort, Skechers Street, Mark Nason, and BOBS brands; sneakers, casuals, boots, and sandals for boys and girls under the Skechers Mega-Craft, S-Lights, SKECH-AIR, Foamies, Twinkle Toes, Z-Strap, Skechers Stretch Fit, and Skechers Street brands; technical footwear under the Skechers GOrun, Skechers GOwalk, Skechers GOtrain, Skechers GOtrail, and Skechers GO Golf brands; sneakers, casuals, boots, and sandals for boys and girls; men's and women's slip-resistant and safety-toe casuals, boots, hikers, and athletic shoes; and lifestyle apparel for men, women, and kids.